US Consumer Inflation Eases But Price Pressures Remain - UrduPoint

 On a monthly basis, overall CPI rose 0.4 percent in April, picking up from a 0.1 percent rise in March.

-Excluding the volatile food and energy segments, consumer inflation rose 0.4 percent in April from a month ago, as it did in March.
+Excluding the volatile food and energy segments, consumer inflation rose 0.4 percent in April on a monthly basis, as it did in March.

+Analysts are closely eyeing inflation numbers as a key data point, as the Federal Reserve mulls the need for further interest rate hikes and how long to keep policy restrictive.